sigapp-unp/sigapp-api-gateway/README.md

 # sigapp-api-gateway

-A secure Cloudflare Worker that acts as a gateway between the frontend the Supabase backend.
+A secure Cloudflare Worker that acts as a gateway between the frontend and various backend services, including Supabase.

 ## 🧠 Purpose

-- **Protect your Supabase service_role key** by keeping it server-side only.
+- **Protect your API keys and secrets** by keeping them server-side only (Supabase service_role key, OpenAI API key, etc.).
-- **Validate JWTs locally** using Supabase's public JWKs — no extra API call to `/auth/user`.
+- **Validate JWTs locally** using both Supabase JWT secret and public JWKs — no extra API call to `/auth/user`.
-- **Enforce a clean architecture**: frontend sends access_tokens, Worker handles identity and talks to Supabase.
+- **Enforce a clean architecture**: frontend sends access_tokens, Worker handles identity and talks to backend services.
 - **Avoid using RLS** (Row Level Security) by centralizing access control in the Worker.
 - **Act as API Gateway** for multiple services (Supabase, OpenAI, etc.) with unified authentication.
+- **Dynamic credential injection** via environment variables rather than hardcoded configuration.

 ## 🚀 How it works